fare-patches/gerbil-wiki/Getting-Started-with-Gerbil-development.md

 ### Install Gambit
 * Clone the repo from [github](https://github.com/gambit/gambit)
-* Follow the instructions from `gambit/INSTALL.txt` to install configure and install gambit, as they process for building from source tends to change frequently
+* Follow the instructions from `gambit/INSTALL.txt` to install configure and install gambit, as the process for building from source tends to change frequently.

 I usually configure Gambit with the following incantation:
 ```